LucasDelfino92/morrowindsharp/modlist.md

   - Hide/disable **CurioPortrait_Object.esp**.
 - [**Settled Jiub**](https://www.nexusmods.com/morrowind/mods/46577) by Ava Aelius: gives Jiub a house near Buckmoth Legion Fort and connects his presence in Morrowind to his status as Saint Jiub the Eradicator in TES IV and TES V in a lore-friendly and immersive way.
 - [**Switchable Scriptures**](https://www.nexusmods.com/morrowind/mods/46680) by Stuporstar and NullCascade: lets you open or close any book or scroll in the game.
   - MO2 will install this mod as a BAIN package.
-Tick the following options and click **OK**:
+Tick the corresponding options and click **OK**:
     - **00 Core**
     - **01 Closed Book Icons**
-    - **03 Melchior's Magnificent Manuscripts**: assuming you installed **Melchior's Magnificent Manuscripts** earlier.
+    - **03 Melchior's Magnificent Manuscripts**: only if you installed **Melchior's Magnificent Manuscripts** earlier.
 - [**Yet Another Guard Diversity**](https://www.nexusmods.com/morrowind/mods/45894) by Half11, SkoomaPro, and Danke: replaces the generic, copy-pasted guards of Morrowind with different variations.
 Some guards have different loadouts and armor, and each have different faces.

 # OVERHAULS